AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

     gcc hello.c main.c -o build/main.elf -std=c11 -DDEBUG
 ```

 `build/main.elf` is the **target** (which is the most important concept for both makefile and CMake).
-For every target in the makefile script, `make` will check whether it exists and execute the command if the target doesn't exist.
+For every target in the makefile script, `make` will check whether it exists and execute the command **only** if the target doesn't exist.

 `hello.c` and `main.c` are the **dependencies**. `make` will also execute the command if these files are changed since last build.
 If we have a dependency tree, only building necessary files will save a lot of time.